 Not at every conference, maybe, but at most of them.
 It’s rather easy to start conversations at conferences.
 Try “What are you working on?”
 And go from there.

-And where, you may ask, can you actually get all this for a mere $155?
+And where, you may ask, can you actually get all this at this price?
 (You got your mega-conferences–also lovely–but they will cost a good bit more.)

 I’m excited about this line-up.
 We’ve been planning it for months.
 It’s almost here.

 Where the heck is Wenatchee?
 Two and a half hour drive over mountains from Seattle.
 The sunny side of the state.
 Nestled in the foothills on the banks of the Columbia River and the wine country.
 Spectacular.